JohanLi1990/Learning_Notes/TulingNotes.md

   - save RTT (round trip time)
   - the same as `printf "AUTH <yourpassword>\r\nPING\r\nPING\\r\n" | nc localhost 6379` where `nc localhost 6379` basically is what redis-cli do.
   - Do batch processing of data during non-peak hours.
+- LUA scripts (used a lot for distributed lock)
+- Redis function: a convenient way to call Lua Script.

 # 源码专题